RafaelGSS/nodejs-bench-operations/README.md

 # Node.js Benchmark Operations

-~To eliminate any potential variability introduced by a shared runner, the benchmarks are executed on a dedicated Linode machine~ (Sponsor me so I can use a dedicated machine 💚).
+To eliminate any potential variability introduced by a shared runner, the benchmarks are executed on a dedicated AWS EC2 machine

 ## Usage